 Born and raised in Melbourne’s semi-rural outer southeast.
-Spent four years in Eildon, two years in Tennant Creek, one year in South America, another in India.
-Since 2007 living in Alice Springs (Northern Territory, Australia).
+Spent four years in Eildon, two years in Tennant Creek, one year in South America, another in India, and eleven years in Alice Springs.
+Recently relocated to Launceston, Tasmania.

 I have been a computer operator and programmer/analyst, stagehand, outdoor educator, trekking guide, arts administrator, bus driver, supermarket shelf stacker, uranium explorer, retail store manager.

 In 2008 I walked across the Simpson Desert, hauling all of my food, water and equipment required for 24 days from Bedourie (Queensland) to Old Andado homestead (Northern Territory).
 The 450-kilometre walk, completed alone and without any assistance, was the first (and still only) crossing of the Simpson Desert from east to west (which is the hardest way) by a non-Indigenous person.

 Despite physical similarities, I am not (as far as my younger brother’s genealogical searches reveal) related to the Swiss sculptor and artist from Borgonovo near Stampa.
 I am from the Someo village Giacometti’s, a Ticinese, from Felice Giovanni Battista Giacometti (1832-1881), who emigrated from Switzerland to Australia in 1855, and settled in the Daylesford district of Victoria (with many other Italian-speaking Swiss).

 My first language is English.
 Non parlo Italiano.

 Don’t try to follow me on Facebook or Twitter.
 I’m not there.